solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 Actually, the graphs are all empty!!
 This is not of much value to us, so let's figure out how to populate these graphs.

+> :warning: It may take quite a few minutes for data to populate into the Grafana dashboards.
+In practice, it may be worth moving on to other parts and coming back later to check the data in the dashboards.

 ## Scraping the Istio service mesh: control plane

 The reason we don't see any information in the Control Plane dashboard (or any of the Istio dashboards really) is because we don't have any configuration for scraping information from the Istio service mesh.

 To configure Prometheus to do this, we will use the Prometheus Operator CRs `ServiceMonitor` and `PodMonitor`.
-These Customer Resources are described in good detail in the [design doc on the Prometheus Operator repo](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md).
+These Custom Resources are described in good detail in the [design doc on the Prometheus Operator repo](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md).

 Here's how we can set up a `ServiceMonitor` to scrape the Istio control-plane components: